danirus/django-comments-xtd/docs/tutorial.rst

 Comment moderation is often established to fight spam, but may be used for other purposes, like triggering actions based on comment content, rejecting comments based on how old is the subject being commented and whatnot.

-In this section we want to set up comment moderation for our blog application, so that comments sent to a blog post older than a year will be flagged for moderation.
+In this section we want to set up comment moderation for our blog application, so that comments sent to a blog post older than a year will be automatically flagged for moderation.
 Also we want Django to send an email to registered :setting:`MANAGERS` of the project when the comment is flagged.

 Let's start adding our email address to the :setting:`MANAGERS` in the ``democx/democx/settings.py`` module: